Basketball Referee

 If the player had two hands on the ball and pushed it to the ground it is double dribble.
 If the play had one hand on top of the ball and pushed it to the ground it would be a dribble.
 If he then picked the ball up, he could not dribble again.

-Asked by AAU Basketball Dad about 10 years ago
+Asked by George about 11 years ago

 Opening tip.
 Our center tipped the ball along the midcourt line but no one touched it before it went out of bounds.
 Sure, ball to the other team now, but what about arrow?
 The ruling was the arrow for other side b/c our center "possessed" ball.
 Thx.